dev-baris/ai-stable-diffusion-releases/README.md

 # AI Stable Diffusion

+AI Stable Diffusion is a powerful image editing tool with advanced features.
+It ensures complete data privacy by keeping all processing on your local computer.
+The user-friendly interface and one-click installer make it easy to use.
+It offers various image transformation options, including in-painting and out-painting capabilities.
+You can track the generation history of your edits and upscale images to enhance their quality.
+With support for multiple image sizes and optimization for M1/M2 chips, it provides efficient performance.
+AI Stable Diffusion also allows negative prompts and offers advanced prompt options for precise control over the output.
+Additionally, it integrates with ControlNet for seamless integration into your workflow.

 ## Features
 * Complete data privacy - no data is sent to the cloud (unless you choose to upload an image)
 * User-friendly and intuitive UI with a one-click installer